“Centrosome is a microtubule-organizing centre in animal cells.”

 Structure of Centrosome

-They are made up of two perpendicular centrioles, a daughter centriole, and a mother centriole, linked together by interconnecting fibers.
+The centrosome is made up of two perpendicular centrioles, a daughter centriole, and a mother centriole, linked together by interconnecting fibres.
 It consists of a complex of proteins that helps in the formation of additional microtubules.
 An amorphous pericentriolar matrix surrounds the centrioles.
 It is involved in the nucleation and anchoring of cytoplasmic microtubules.

-The centrosomes in the animal cells are very much like DNA.
+Centrosome in the animal cells is very much like DNA.
 During cell division, one centrosome from the parent cell is transferred to each daughter cell.
 In proliferating cells, the centrosome starts dividing before the S-phase begins.
 The newly formed centrosomes participate in organizing the mitotic spindles.
 During Interphase, the centrosome organizes an astral ray of microtubules that help in intracellular trafficking, cell adhesion, cell polarity, etc.

 In post-mitotic cells, the centrosome consists of a mature centriole and an immature centriole, known as the mother centriole and daughter centriole respectively.